junxit/us-congress-bills-111/metadata.md

 - 2010-11-30 — Placed on the House Calendar, Calendar No. 247.
 - 2010-11-30 — The House Committee on Rules reported an original measure, H. Rept.
 111-664, by Mr. Polis (CO).
 - 2010-11-30 — The House Committee on Rules reported an original measure, H. Rept.
 111-664, by Mr. Polis (CO).
+- 2010-12-01 — Considered as privileged matter. (consideration: CR H7763-7767)
+- 2010-12-01 — Considered as unfinished business. (consideration: CR H7774-7775)
+- 2010-12-01 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1741.
+- 2010-12-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-01 — On agreeing to the resolution Agreed to by the Yeas and Nays: 236 - 172 (Roll no. 589). (text: CR H7763)
+- 2010-12-01 — POSTPONED PROCEEDINGS - At conclusion of debate on H.Res.
+1741, the Chair put the question on adoption of the resolution and by voice vote, announced that the ayes had prevailed.
+Mr. Dreier demanded the yeas and nays and the Chair postponed further proceedings on the question of adoption of the resolution until later in the legislative day.
+- 2010-12-01 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 236 - 172 (Roll no. 589).(text: CR H7763)
+- 2010-12-01 — The previous question was ordered without objection. (consideration: CR H7766)